bbc/audio_waveform-ruby/README.md

     gem 'audio_waveform-ruby', :require => 'audio_waveform'

-or, to use the latest code from the github repository:
+or, to use the latest code from the GitHub repository:

     gem 'audio_waveform-ruby', :require => 'audio_waveform',
         :git => 'https://github.com/bbcrd/audio_waveform-ruby.git'